svvoii/custom_user_model/README.md

 *This will collect all the static files in the project to the `static_cdn` directory*

 **NOTE**: *The `collectstatic` command will create a new directory named `static_cdn` in the project directory and copy all the static files in the project to this directory.
-I was not using `collectstatic` command in order to avoid bunch of copied in this repository*

 5. Adding `load static` to the top of the `layout.html` file in the `templates` directory: